Emergency Medical Information Program

 Blue House Signs

 Can we find you in an emergency?
 When you call 911, every second counts.
 Blue house signs help make your address clearly visible from the street.
-We can make a personalized address sign for $20.
+Order your personalized address sign for $20.

-These are reflective metal signs with white reflective vinyl letters.
+These are blue metal signs with white reflective vinyl letters.
 Horizontal and vertical signs are available – post not included.
 All proceeds go toward our Firefighter Training Scholarship Fund.

 HOW TO ORDER: